bakeitgo/me/zet/20220731113627/README.md

 search for all packages with `ssh` in name
 * What package need sto be installed to connect with ssh?
 OPENSSH
 * What is the correct `ssh` connection address?
+* Remote access considerations? - You need to be in same network / SECURITY (if you want to set up serverr ouitside in the cloud, you gotta be hacked
+* Setting up a Digital Ocean account
+* How to setup GCP "nano" server for free?

 ## Commands